Three gorgeous, less crowded and more affordable alternatives to Dubrovnik

 Beautiful Primošten makes for a great day trip from Šibenik | Photo by Hrvoje Klaric on Unsplash

-Šibenik is also the gateway to Krka National Park (~20km north of Šibenik’s Old Town) and the laid-back, (largely) traffic-free and less touristy islands of Krapanj, Kaprije, Prvić, Žirje and Zlarin, a few kilometres offshore.
+Šibenik is also the gateway to Krka National Park (approximately 20 kilometres north of Šibenik’s Old Town) and the laid-back, (largely) traffic-free and less touristy islands of Krapanj, Kaprije, Prvić, Žirje and Zlarin, a few kilometres offshore.

 Krka National Park